Cooperation-org/linked-trust-content-mod/README.md

 ## What it is about

-Leverages blockchain technology and human protocol integration to ensure accurate and transparent content reviews.
-The project aims to provide a secure and efficient way to moderate content using blockchain technology and a human protocol integration.
+The Linked Trust Content Moderation is a project that aims to provide a secure and efficient way to moderate content combining blockchain and [Human Protocol](https://www.humanprotocol.org/) technology, to ensure accurate and transparent content reviews.
 It facilitates content review tasks, enforces moderation rules defined by group owners, and ensures fair compensation for content workers.

 ## Features